 In 1953, the company introduced the iconic T-86 "Round" thermostat, which replaced chunky, rectangular models.
 One of the world's most recognizable designs, it remains in production today and is used in more households around the world than any other thermostat.

-In 1954, the began working to make gyroscopes more sensitive and precise while reducing their size and weight – and continued improving them over the next two decades.
+In 1954, we began working to make gyroscopes more sensitive and precise while reducing their size and weight – and continued improving them over the next two decades.

 In 1955, we established a partnership with Raytheon Corp., marking Honeywell's entry into the computer business.